henrysammarfo/latinbridge-remittance/docs/DEPLOYMENT_COMPLETE.md

 ## 🎉 Deployment Status: **SUCCESSFUL**

-All 6 smart contracts have been successfully compiled to PolkaVM bytecode and deployed to Polkadot Paseo Asset Hub testnet.
+All 5 core smart contracts have been successfully compiled to PolkaVM bytecode and deployed to Polkadot Paseo Asset Hub testnet in dependency order.

 ---